Prelog Chow groups of self-products of degenerations of cubic threefolds

 where $\Delta_V$ is the diagonal, ${\rm pt}$ is a point of $V$ and $Z$ is a cycle supported on $D\times V$ for some divisor $D$ in $V$.
 Less restrictively, $V$ is said to admit a \emph{cohomological decomposition of the diagonal} if \eqref{eq:def:decomp} holds in cohomology with $\Z$-coefficients. \end{definition}

-Since the existence of such a decomposition is a birational invariant, finding obstructions to existence is an approach to proving stable irrationality.
+It follows right away that projective $n$-space $\P^n$ (or more generally any rational homogeneous variety) has a (Chow-theoretic) decomposition of the diagonal since the diagonal is rationally equivalent to a sum of products of Schubert varieties with their dual Schubert varieties; moreover, the existence of a decomposition of the diagonal is a stable birational invariant of smooth projective varieties.
 Note that while powerful, this is also a rather subtle invariant.
-Indeed, if $V$ is a unirational variety with unirational parametrization $\P^n\DashedArrow V$ of degree $N$, then there is a decomposition
+Indeed, if $V$ is a unirational variety with unirational parametrisation $\P^n\DashedArrow V$ of degree $N$, then there is a decomposition